-Program Title: CIP 19.0708 EARLY CHILDHOOD EDUCATION S tudent Name: Student Name: --- ---------------
+Program Title: CIP 19.0708 EARLY CHILDHOOD EDUCATION Student Name: -- --

 This document has been designed as a tool to facilitate student placement decisions and provides important information about the program.
 The chart on the reverse side is designed to assist in the identification of necessary skills, present educational levels, and supports, if any, that are needed to foster program success.